 'Served his time'

-with eight of them receiving presidential pardons.
+Convicted RAF members are now free, with eight of them receiving presidential pardons.
 But Klar has never publically distanced himself from his RAF activities, and in 2007 President Horst Köhler refused to pardon him if he would not show remorse.

 News of Klar's working for a system he once dismissed as "swine," and potentially in a high-security facility, drew sharp remarks from some German politicians.